 - AAHD implemented AAHD State and Regional Liaison Network to increase communications and information sharing throughout the nation.

-- AAHD received numerous contracts from universities, non-profits and government agencies to develop targeted information dissemination strategies.
+- AAHD receives numerous grants and contracts from universities, non-profits and government agencies to develop targeted outreach dissemination strategies and provide technical assistance.

 AAHD was founded in response to a new national health and disability policy that was emerging in the 1980’s.
 In the mid-eighties, major developments made a significant impact on creating a national disability agenda.